 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Comparing firms and data points can be difficult, though, so we compiled the most relevant information to help your decision-making process.
-To determine the best advisors in the Emerald City, we only considered firms that manage individual accounts and offer financial planning services.
-We then ranked these firms based on assets under management (AUM), which serves as a general metric for a firm’s size.
-Although not formally part of our ranking, we encourage readers to take note of each firm’s client-to-advisor ratio, as this indicates how much attention you may get as a client.
-All data used in our methodology is taken from each firm’s most recent Form ADV filing with the SEC so as to ensure the accuracy and reliability of our rankings.
+To curate our list of the best financial advisors in Seattle, we only considered firms that manage individual accounts and offer their clients financial planning services.
+We then ranked eligible firms based on assets under management (AUM), which serves as a general metric for a firm’s size.
+All data used in our methodology comes from each firm’s latest Form ADV filing with the Securities and Exchange Commission (SEC) to ensure the accuracy and reliability of our rankings.

 How much would you like to invest?